I have joined an amazing campaign for Easter called #PrinceofPeace. It is all about how to find true peace in life.

 What You Can Do

-1).
-Pick an attribute or two you want to develop that will bring you closer to Christ and better prepare you to rely on Him during the storms of life.
-There are examples of Christ exemplifying these attribute that will be highlighted during the #PrinceofPeace campaign.
+1) Pick an attribute or two you want to develop that will bring you closer to Christ and better prepare you to rely on Him during the storms of life.
+There are examples of Christ exemplifying these attributes that will be highlighted during the #PrinceofPeace campaign.

 - Faith: Mark 5:36